 Polls have shown that Cain supporters haven’t yet been moved by the news.
 In fact, Monday was one of the best online fundraising days for his campaign, Cain said.

 But the tide could turn if the story gains momentum.
 And this isn’t the only controversy to surround his campaign.
 Cain is also facing questions about campaign financing activities.
 A Wisconsin non-profit charity – started by Cain’s chief of staff Mark Block – allegedly paid for various expenses when Cain’s campaign began, which is illegal under campaign finance laws.

+Cain said his campaign is looking up the records and will have an explanation later today.
 Another report out today also alleges that Cain got his position at Burger King because of an effort by the Rev. Jesse Jackson to bring more black leaders into management positions, an assumption that Cain dismissed.

 Given the serious implications of the sexual harassment charges, even some conservatives are calling on Cain to explain his story better.